JHarrisonEcoEvo/nextflow_workflows/README.md

 # nextflow_goodies
-Nextflow workflows for various bioinformatics with associated Docker containers.
+Nextflow workflows for various bioinformatics associated with genotyping-by-sequencing and RADseq style studies, with associated Docker containers.

+NOTE: most HPCs do not allow Docker be used because the Docker daemon requires root access.
+Singularity is used for containers instead.
+To pull a Docker container from DockerHub and convert it to Singularity use the following command (change the container name, of course):

+singularity pull docker://harrisonjg/nf_se_demux_to_bam_bai_denovo:latest

+Then modify the Nextflow config file to have these lines:

+process {
+    singularity.enabled = true
+    container = 'PATH_TO_YOUR_CONTAINER_IMAGE'
+}

 WORKFLOWS: